 The collapsible engine hoist that I bought from Harbor Freight Tools was a big help in removing the engine.

-All told, it took me about 4 hours to remove the engine and tranny as an assembly, and separate them once out of the Vanagon.
+and separate them once out of the Vanagon.
 I also removed the muffler.
 If I had to do it again, I would remove the muffler while the engine was still in the car.
 I also removed the alternator just to get another spot to attach the hoist's chain to.

 gas engine from the donor 1986 VW Golf.
 Removal was pretty straightforward, with just some minor "persuading" so separate the engine from the transmission.
 Now the task of transferring parts (exhaust manifold, oil pump & pan, etc.) from the blown diesel engine to the gas engine can begin.
 I also plan on replacing the O-ring seals on the fuel injectors.

-I also snapped a few pictures of the diesel 4-spd manual transmission.
 It is essentially the same as the gas-engined models, except it has different gear ratios, bell housing and input shaft.
 I will be swapping the bell-housing and input shaft over to a transmission from a gas powered Vanagon before re-installing the engine.

 Fellow Vanagon Listmember, Ken Wyatt, found it in a salvage yard and shipped it to me for a very reasonable amount.
 Thanks Ken!
 I took some pictures of the gas and diesel transmissions side-by-side so the differences would be visible.
 Note the shapes of the bellhousing to accomodate the different engines & starter motor locations.
 On the diesel powered Vanagons, the starter is on the top of the trans, and on the gas models, it is down on the side slightly.
 The gas trans also has thicker and more pronounced ribbing on the case.